By DR CHRISTOPHER NG - 22/06/2015

-Women should start seeing a gynaecologist if they have been sexually active for at least three years, or are sexually active for less than thar and are aged 21.
+Women should start seeing a gynecologist if they have been sexually active for at least three years, or are sexually active for less than thar and are aged 21.

 After a woman has had sex, she needs a full gynaecological examination ar lease once every three years to track her reproductive health and review her contraceptive methods.
 Young, sexually-inactive girls with menstrual problems or puberty issues should also see an Obgyn.